LadnerLab/Library-Design/docs/index.md

 title: Home
 permalink: /
 ---
-# Kmer-Based Protein Oligo Library Design
+# Peptide design and oligonucleotide encoding
 A set of scripts to aid in the design of synthetic oligonucleotides for use in PepSeq library synthesis